evennia/evennia/docs/source/Setup/Installing-on-Android.md

 ### Final steps

 At this point, Evennia is installed on your phone!
-You can now continue with the original [Getting Started](Getting-Started) instruction, we repeat them here for clarity.
+You can now continue with the original [Setup Quickstart](Setup-Quickstart) instruction, we repeat them here for clarity.

 To start a new game: